Climate change in Indiana: Climate organizations and resilience efforts

 Earth Charter Indiana has worked to develop leadership in sustainability and climate action for almost 20 years.
 Its Youth Power Indiana initiative works with students in elementary through high school, and with mayors and municipal officials to develop sustainability and resiliency programs.
 Young people have advocated climate policy which has been adopted in seven cities: Carmel, Indianapolis, Lawrence, South Bend, Goshen, Bloomington and West Lafayette.

 Publicly available data is available to communities and government via the Hoosier Resilience Index, an online database listing information such as "precipitation, flood plain and land use maps – for every community in the state of Indiana."

 Carbon Neutral Indiana (CNI) is a non-profit organization that works with households, businesses, and academic institutions to measure, offset, and reduce their carbon footprint.
 Their goal is to spark a movement amongst Hoosiers to ensure Indiana becomes carbon neutral as soon as possible.

-Indiana nonprofits remain uncertain if — or how — some climate grants will progress, under President Donald J. Trump's 20 January 2025 executive order freezing money from the 2022 Inflation Reduction Act, complicated by related lawsuits filed with various federal courts.
+Indiana nonprofits remain uncertain if — or how — some climate grants will progress, under President Donald Trump's January 20, 2025, executive order freezing money from the 2022 Inflation Reduction Act, complicated by related lawsuits filed with various federal courts.
 Kaylee Dann, executive director of Greater Indiana Clean Cities—which helps administer grants to install electric vehicle chargers across the state—said, "A lot of these locations that are in the inner cities have a lot of traffic.
 So by putting in charging stations, you're encouraging more zero emission vehicles in those areas, which would lower the impact and that health burden on those communities."
 The U.S. Department of Transportation (DOT) will issue guidelines in spring 2025 regarding the program to install chargers on interstate highways.
 But Dann said US DOT already canceled a chargers-focused meeting in Indiana cities and towns — making it unlikely those projects will move forward.
 Those EV charger stations were to be installed in poorer areas of central and northern Indiana.